aiven/inkless/inkless/Proposal-A.md

 A Kraft 3-node Kafka cluster is allocated as the Metadata store.
 Group coordination and consumer offsets are naively passed through the proxy to the backing Kafka.
-Kroxylicious should already manage the client metadata, to cause produce/fetch requests to target the proxy directly
+Kroxylicious should already manage the client metadata, to cause produce/fetch requests to target the proxy directly.

 The produce filter in Kroxylicious will delay the request to batch it together produces from other clients.
 After batching together multiple produce requests, the produce filter will append their data together into a single object.